 You can use white or yellow onions to make onion rings.
 Keep in mind that white onions are generally more pungent than yellow onions.
 If you are a fan of sweet onions, consider Maui, Vidalia, or Walla Walla onions.
-Red onion can also be used.
+Red onions can also be used.
+The kind of onion doesn’t really matter.

 Ingredients